 This flexible degree incorporates many of the core components of the traditional chemical engineering degree, while providing concentrations for specific relevant areas in the field, which can be designed from a set of courses offered by departments across the Institute.
-Students can choose one of four established concentrations (energy, biomedical engineering, materials design and processing, or environmental studies) or work with their advisor to develop a program that suits their area of interest.
+Students can choose one of five established concentrations (biomedical, energy, environmental, materials process and design, or society, engineering, and ethics) or work with their advisor to develop a program that suits their area of interest.

 Course 10-ENG is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, as a bachelor of science in engineering degree with a concentration.

 This degree is for students who wish to specialize in a different academic area while simultaneously learning chemical engineering principles.
 The curriculum involves basic subjects in chemistry and chemical engineering.
 Instead of continuing in depth in these areas, however, students also pursue study in another field, such as another engineering discipline, biology, biomedical engineering, economics, or management.